- 📖 Geeky Medics OSCE Book

 This is dependent on what the contraception is, when it was last taken, and which emergency contraceptive was used.

-Of note, ellaOne® is rendered less effective when progestogens are taken in the 5 days following administration.
-As such, one would need to wait 5 days before resuming or starting hormonal contraception.
+Remember, UPA-EC is less effective when progestogens are taken 5 days following administration.
+As such, patients need to wait 5 days before resuming or starting hormonal contraception.
 Condoms should be used in these 5 days.
-Levonelle® is not affected in the same way and contraceptives should be continued or resumed at the time of administration.
+LNG-EC is not affected in the same way, and contraceptives should be continued or resumed at the time of administration.

 Closing the consultation